openharmony/docs/en/application-dev/reference/apis/js-apis-huks.md

 importKey(keyAlias: string, options: HuksOptions) : Promise\<HuksResult>

-Imports a key pair.
+Imports a key.
 This method uses a promise to return the result.

 **System capability**: SystemCapability.Security.Huks